pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Scaled Tile Size

-The tile size to fetch images from the web, setting this to something like 128 will result in 4 times the performance (compared to 256), since the images we need to download are much smaller.
-But it also means each pixel of the downloaded tile will be 4 pixels on the screen (at full resolution).
+The tile size to fetch images from the web (or companion app).
+Setting this to something like 128 will result in 4 times the performance (compared to 256), since the images we need to download are much smaller.
+Smaller sizes such as 128 come at the cost of resolution as each pixel of the downloaded tile will be 4 pixels on the screen (at full resolution).
 Smaller values are much faster, but may not look as nice (slightly blurry).
-Should be a multiple of 256 for best results.
 Setting the scaled tile size also reduces the size of the tile cache, see the calculations in the maps description above.

 ### Tile Layer Max